Zyrix/RepData_PeerAssessment1/PA1_template.md

 steps_full_mean <- round(mean(steps_full), digits = 2)
 steps_full_median <- round(median(steps_full), digits = 2)
 ```
-Mean of total number of steps taken per day: 10766.19
+The mean of total number of steps taken per day is now 10766.19.
-Median of total number of steps taken per day: 10766.19
+The median of total number of steps taken per day is now 10766.19.

-The mean and median from imputed step counts differ from the mean and median where missing values were removed because less steps got taken into account.
-Imputing missing values has the impact of increasing the total daily number of steps.
+The mean didn't change while the median differs because now there is data available for days that used not to have any data.
+Imputing missing values has the impact of increasing the total daily number of daily steps as it fills out days that used to be left out.

 ## Are there differences in activity patterns between weekdays and weekends?